Jellabies: History

 Jonny Lewis designed and created the characters and developed the pilot episode with his brother Mikel Lewis, using 3D Studio Max.
 It was loosely based on Jelly Babies candies.
 In the early months, before funding, Jonny Lewis lived in a dusty basement in Malvern so he could afford to develop the show on his home PC.
 The pilot led to the series being commissioned by GMTV and then in many other countries around the world.
 It was the first British fully 3D computer-animated series to make it on to television.

 Optical Image sealed sponsorship from Basset's.
 Other animators who made significant input were Meena Kamurai Pai, Andrew Lindsay, Richard Smart, Andy Day, Ian Friend, Harjit Birdi, making each episode with only five days to complete each one in order to meet the schedule.

 Music written and composed by Dave Lowe and Vo Fletcher.

 Characters and voice cast

-Each of the six Jellabies represent the colours of the rainbow.